Meet The 16 Black-Owned Businesses Receiving A Glossier Grant Today

-In early June, at the height of the Black Lives Matter movement, Glossier made a $1 million (£800,000) pledge.
-The commitment included an immediate $500,000 (£375,175) donation to organisations combatting racial injustice, and another $500,000 (£375,175) in the form of grants to Black-owned beauty businesses.
-Today, 2nd September, those 16 grant recipients were spotlighted and welcomed into the Glossier community.
+In early June, at the height of the Black Lives Matter movement, Glossier made a $1 million pledge.
+The commitment included an immediate $500,000 donation to organizations combatting racial injustice, and another $500,000 in the form of grants to Black-owned beauty businesses.
+Today, September 2, those 16 grant recipients were spotlighted and welcomed into the Glossier community.

 Glossier's grant initiative tackles the systemic issues that plague the beauty industry at large, including those the company is addressing within its own walls.
 On top of experiencing racism, anti-Blackness, and other barriers to entry, Black female business founders receive a staggeringly low percentage of venture capital funding compared to their white peers — just 0.2%, according to a 2016 study.
 To combat this, Glossier founded its own support program, which aims to both provide capital and 1:1 training to deserving entrepreneurs who are statistically at an unfair disadvantage right out of the gate.